Renoyyz233/Renoyyz233.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student in Electrical of Computer Engingeering(ECE) at the University of California, San Diego.
-I received my bachelor degree of Computer Science in Cardiff University.
+I am a master student in Electrical of Computer Engingeering(ECE) (Track: Machine Learning & Data Science) at the University of California, San Diego.
+I completed my bachelor degree of BSc Computer Science with first honor in Cardiff University.

 Reseaerch Interests
 ======